testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

    ![The Manage item is selected from the left menu.
 The Linked services menu item is selected on the blade.
 On the Linked services screen the term asadatalake{SUFFIX} is entered in the search box and the asadatalake{SUFFIX} Azure Blob Storage item is selected from the filtered results list.](media/manage_linkedservices_solliancepublicdata.png "Searching for a linked service")

 2. The sale data for each day is stored in a separate parquet file which is placed in storage following a known convention.
 In this lab, we are interested in populating the Sale table with only 2018 and 2019 data.
-Investigate the structure of the data by selecting the **Data** tab, and in the **Data** pane, select the **Linked** tab, and expanding the `asadatalake{SUFFIX}` Storage account.
+Investigate the structure of the data by selecting the **Data** tab, and in the **Data** pane, select the **Linked** tab, expanding the **Azure Data Lake Storage Gen 2** item, and expanding the `asadatalake{SUFFIX}` Storage account.

     > **Note**: The current folder structure for daily sales data is as follows:
     /wwi-02/sale-small/Year=`YYYY`/Quarter=`Q#`/Month=`M`/Day=`YYYYMMDD`, where `YYYY` is the 4 digit year (eg. 2019), `Q#` represents the quarter (eg. Q1), `M` represents the numerical month (eg. 1 for January) and finally `YYYYMMDD` represents a numeric date format representation (eg. `20190516` for May 16, 2019).